-Certificate of Inspection (COI) means an export certificate raised in the TRACES-NT system by the exporter.
-The COI becomes the official organic assurance once it has been issued by MPI.
+Certificate of inspection (COI) means the certificate raised in the TRACES-NT system by the exporter.
+This becomes the official organic assurance once it has been issued by MPI.

 Trade Control and Expert System (TRACES-NT) means the electronic system established by European Commission Decision 2003/24/EC for issuing certificates of inspection.